 This packet has a worksheet on false cognates, asking students to verify meanings with a dictionary and helping them understand that they should not rely on apparent similarities for words they want to use or need to understand accurately.

-There are two task cards for each of 16 important academic word ‘families.’
-The first card gives the most common verb, noun, adjective, and adverb (if used) forms of each word and practice choosing the correct form to complete sample sentences.
+There are also two task cards for each of 16 important academic word ‘families.’
+The first card gives the most common verb, noun, adjective, and adverb (if common) forms of each word and practice choosing the correct form to complete sample sentences.

 The second card gives one more example of use, but then asks students to determine which of four alternate sentences (not using the target word) accurately reflect its meaning.